Buckethead: 2007–2010: Continued solo work and Michael Jackson tribute

-On December 30, 2008, Buckethead released two new tracks via his website to honor the 24th birthday of basketball player LeBron James.
+On December 30, 2008, Buckethead released two new tracks via his website to honor basketball player LeBron James's 24th birthday.
 These tracks were later made available on the album, Slaughterhouse on the Prairie, which was released a month later through TDRS Music.
-In 2009 he released the albums A Real Diamond in the Rough, and Forensic Follies, which was first sold at some of his tour dates but later released on TDRS.
-That year he also released the track The Homing Beacon, a tribute to Michael Jackson, who had been an early influence on him.
+In 2009, he released the albums A Real Diamond in the Rough, and Forensic Follies, which was first sold at some of his tour dates but later released on TDRS.
+He also released the track The Homing Beacon that year; the song is a tribute to Michael Jackson, who had been an early influence on him.
 The song was later included on his 2012 album Electric Sea.

 On February 5, 2010, Buckethead released an album called Shadows Between the Sky and later that month, Gibson released the Buckethead Signature Les Paul guitar.

 On April 29, 2010, Buckethead's website was updated with a picture with the message "Greetings from Bucketheadland...
 Buckethead wants you to know he appreciates your support all these years, it means so much to him.
 Buckethead is having some animatronic parts replaced, Slip Disc snuck into the park and caused some mayhem."
 The mention of Slip Disc is a reference to a Bucketheadland nemesis found on the Bucketheadland album.
 Bootsy Collins continued to update his Twitter Web site about Buckethead's condition, stating that he had recently gone into therapy for a few months.

-Nevertheless, after return from injury, on July 15, 2010, Buckethead, along with Brain and Melissa Reese, has released the first volume out of three 5-CD box sets called Best Regards.
-On August 25, 2010, Buckethead announced his 28th studio album titled Spinal Clock, which showcases his banjo skills.
-In October, two albums in collaboration with Brain were released, the first called Brain as Hamenoodle, and the second installment of the "Regards" series with Brain and Melissa Reese called, Kind Regards.
+Nevertheless, after returning from injury on July 15, 2010, Buckethead, along with Brain and Melissa Reese, released the first of a series of three 5-CD box sets called Best Regards.
+On August 25, 2010, Buckethead announced his 28th studio album titled Spinal Clock, which showcased his banjo skills.
+In October, two albums with Brain were released in collaboration, the first called Brain as Hamenoodle, and the second installment of the "Regards" series with Brain and Melissa Reese called, Kind Regards.
 Eventually, both projects were released on October 13.
 That month also saw a new solo album titled Captain EO's Voyage first available only on iTunes.
-It was later announced that a physical edition will be released on December 1.
+It was later announced that a physical edition would be released on December 1.
 This, along with Buckethead's final Travis Dickerson album were released on November 29.
-In May 2010, Buckethead started to release albums under the concept of a kiosk within Buckethead's fictional "abusement" park called "Buckethead Pikes".
-The albums released within this concept were to resemble a comic book style and be shorter in length than his previous works at around half an hour in length.
+In May 2010, Buckethead started to release albums as part of the concept of a kiosk within Buckethead's fictional "abusement" park called "Buckethead Pikes".
+The albums released under this concept were to resemble a comic book style and be shorter in length than his previous works - around half-an-hour each.